chtoucas/Narvalo.NET/docs/tutorials/code-contracts.md

 -------------

 Preconditions that will survive in Release mode:
-- `Narvalo.Require`: Code Contracts + Throws on failure
+- `Narvalo.Require`: Code Contract + Throws on failure
-- `Narvalo.Require.ThrowOnly`: Throws on failure (if CC can't handle the situation)
+- `Narvalo.Require.Unproven`: Throws on failure (if CC can't handle the situation)

 Preconditions that will not survive in Release mode:
 - `Narvalo.Demand`: Code Contract + Debug.Assert
-- `Narvalo.Demand.DebugOnly`: Debug.Assert (if CC can't handle the situation)
+- `Narvalo.Demand.Unproven`: Debug.Assert (if CC can't handle the situation)

 ```csharp
 public class MyClass {